rougier/from-python-to-numpy/README.md

 (https://creativecommons.org/licenses/by-nc-sa/4.0/).
 **Website**: http://www.labri.fr/perso/nrougier/from-python-to-numpy

-There is already a fair number of books about Numpy (see [bibliography](10-bibliography.rst)) and a legitimate question is to wonder if another book is really necessary.
+There are already a fair number of books about Numpy (see [bibliography](10-bibliography.rst)) and a legitimate question is to wonder if another book is really necessary.
 As you may have guessed by reading these lines, my personal answer is yes, mostly because I think there is room